Zack Henry: Career

-Henry spent four seasons in France and made a name for himself with coach Richard Hill at French side Rouen for the 2016–17 and 2017-18 seasons before being picked up by Pro D2 side Nevers and was since recognised as one of the top performers in the Pro D2.
+Henry spent four seasons in France and made a name for himself with coach Richard Hill at French side Rouen in fédérale 1 for the 2016–17 and 2017-18 seasons before being picked up by Pro D2 side Nevers and was since recognised as one of the top performers in the Pro D2.

 On 25 February 2020, it was announced Zack returns to his home nation in England to join Leicester Tigers in the Premiership Rugby from the 2020-21 season.
 Henry made his Leicester debut on 15 August 2021 as a replacement against Exeter, and played 26 times for Leicester in his single year at the club.

-On 9 June 2021, it was announced that Henry would return to France to join Top 14 side Pau ahead of the 2021-22 season.
+On 9 June 2021, it was announced that Henry would return to France to join Top 14 side Pau ahead of the 2021-22 season. making him one of two players in history, and the first Englishman to play in Fédérale 1, prod2, premiership and top 14.

+After two seasons with Pau, Henry signed three years with Stade Francais in Paris.

 Personal life

 Jake Henry, the brother of Zack, also plays professional rugby in the English RFU Championship.